MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 Applies damage to blocks or entities over time.

 ### 🔥 Ignition
-Makes each melee attack launch a fireball.
+The entity catches fire.

 ### 🌀 Teleportation
 Instantly teleports the player randomly nearby.

 ### 🌵 Thorns
-Reflects all active effects onto nearby entities.
+Acts like the enchantement.

 ### 🧠 Brain Washing
-Confuses movement, flips vision, and turns hostile mobs against each other.
+- Confuses movement, flips vision, and turns hostile mobs against each other.
+- When use on villager, price is reduced.

 ### ❄️ Frost
-Applies Slowness III and prevents jumping.
+Slow the entity.

 ### 🧙 Alchemist
-Allows transforming coal into gold with attacks or special interactions.
+Allows transforming coal hold int the second hand into gold.

 ### ☠️ Death
-Triggers immediate death unless countered by Resurrection.
+Triggers immediate death (only work for 50% one bosses).

 ### 🍖 Saturation
 Fills hunger bar and keeps it full longer.

 ### ⚡ Activation
-Boosts all potion effects the player already has.
+The entity activates every blocks like a redstone block.

 ### ❤️‍🔥 Double Health
-Doubles maximum health for a short time.
+Doubles maximum health (Like absrobtion).

 ### ✝️ Resurrection
 Acts like a totem of undying while the effect is active.

 ### ∞ Infinity
-Turns current potion effects into infinite-duration ones.
+Turns current potion effects into infinite-duration ones, but there is a catch, it don't work on all potion effect and you take 2 heart damage for each transformed effect.

 </details>